muzhouzhang/teaching/ess_2021_tips.md

 ### `stringr`

-With `uk_mobility_by_type` on hand, we now want to join it with UK’s Covid-19 data.
-Specifically, we want an CSV file for *New Cases by Publish Date* in Upper Tier Local Authorities (UTLA).
+With `uk_mobility_by_type` on hand, we now want to join it with the UK COVID-19 data.
+We import an CSV file for *New Cases by Publish Date* in Upper Tier Local Authorities (UTLA).

 ``` r
 uk_covid <- read_csv("https://api.coronavirus.data.gov.uk/v2/data?areaType=utla&metric=newCasesByPublishDate&format=csv&release=2021-08-11")